 Mr. Gnana Desigan C., Miss S. Kalaiselvi, Miss L. Anusuya (April 2006) studied 'Women Investors Perception towards Investment'.
 Saving is a habit specially embodied to women.
 Even in the past, when women mainly depended on their spouse's income, they used to save to meet emergencies as well as for future activities.
 In those days, women did not have any awareness about various investment outlets.
 But as time passed, the scenario has totally changed.
-Now, the present women, who are equally employed, through their education have knowledge about various aspects of investment and as a result they invest in various investment avenues such as shares, debentures, mutual funds and bank deposits .
+Now, the present women, who are equally employed, through their education have knowledge about various aspects of investment and as a result they invest in various investment avenues such as shares, debentures, mutual funds and bank deposits.
 Research also analyzed women investors' investment.
-Pattern, influencing factors, risk preference levels, problems in various investment but still they can be rectified thereby inducing more and more women investors to investment outlets.
+Pattern, influencing factors, risk preference levels, problems in various investment avenues and other investment related issues.
+There are certain problems in investment but still they can be rectified thereby inducing more and more women investors to invest in the various investment outlets.